mrezabayat/iamsorush/content/posts/how-use-cpp-raw-pointer.md

 ## Null usage

-I prefer to point the pointer to `nullptr` (or `NULL` for *C* and older than *C++11* compilers) when there is nothing to point to: at declaration and deletion.
+There is no way to know if a pointer is deleted or not associated, therefore, I prefer to point the pointer to `nullptr` (or `NULL` for *C* and older than *C++11* compilers) when there is nothing to point to: at declaration and deletion.
 In this way, we avoid undefined behavior.